← Back to Writing

 When Leaders Forget the Vulnerable

-I was reflecting on this recently while reading through some ancient legal codes.
-Most of the rules followed a structured, judicial pattern — consequences matched to offences, procedural and measured.
-But when it came to the treatment of widows and orphans, the tone changed completely.
-It was no longer procedural.
-It was personal.
+I was reading through some ancient legal codes recently.
+Most of the rules followed a measured, judicial pattern: consequences matched to offences.
+But when the text reached the treatment of widows and orphans, the tone changed.
+It stopped being procedural and became personal.

 The Vulnerable Are Watching